fbpx

 941: Rus Vikings attack Constantinople.
 The Rus and their allies took advantage of the Byzantine fleet and army being thinly spread.
 The Imperial capital essentially stood defenceless.
 The Rus' were said to have violently killed their victims.
 It was one of many wars between the two sides.

 981: Erik the Red discovers Greenland.
-Expelled from Norway and later Iceland, Erik the Red settled in Greenland with 25 ships, people and goods.
-Within around 20 years, more than 3,000 Vikings were said to be living on Greenland as farmers.
+Expelled from Norway and later Iceland, Erik the Red settled in Greenland with 25 ships, people, and goods.
+Within around 20 years, more than 3,000 Vikings were said to be living on Greenland as farmers, establishing two main settlements, the Eastern Settlement and the Western Settlement.

 A statue of Leiv Eriksson watches the fjord in Trondheim, Norway